saifulalam2559/slider-range-jquery/CONTRIBUTING.md

     <li>Reviewing and commenting on pull requests</li>
 </ul>

-<h2 id="code-of-conduct">Code of Conduct</h2>
-<p>This project adheres to the Contributor Covenant <a href="CODE_OF_CONDUCT.md">Code of Conduct</a>.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <a href="mailto:email@example.com">email@example.com</a>.</p>

 <h2 id="issues">Issues</h2>
-<p>If you encounter any issues or have suggestions, please check the <a href="https://github.com/yourusername/slider-range-jquery/issues">issue tracker</a> first to see if someone else has already reported the same thing.
-If not, feel free to open a new issue.</p>
+<p>If you encounter any issues, please  feel free to open a new issue.</p>

 <p>When reporting an issue, please provide as much detail as possible:</p>
 <ul>